Seth Rollins

-Colby Daniel Lopez (born May 28, 1986) is an American professional wrestler.
-As of August 2010, he is signed to WWE, where he performs on the Raw brand under the ring name Seth Rollins.
-Rollins topped Pro Wrestling Illustrateds PWI 500 list of the top 500 wrestlers in the world in 2015, 2019, and 2023, was voted as the PWI Wrestler of the Year in 2015 and 2023 and was named Wrestler of the Year by Sports Illustrated in 2022.
+Colby Daniel Lopez (born May 28, 1986), better known by the ring name Seth Rollins, is an American professional wrestler who has been signed to WWE since 2010, where he performs on the Raw brand.
+Rollins topped Pro Wrestling Illustrateds PWI 500 list of the top 500 wrestlers in the world in 2015, 2019, and 2023, was voted as the PWI Wrestler of the Year in 2015 and 2023, and was named Wrestler of the Year by Sports Illustrated in 2022.

-He is currently out of action, due to a shoulder injury.

-Prior to signing with WWE, he wrestled under the ring name Tyler Black for Ring of Honor (ROH).
-Black held the ROH World Championship once and the ROH World Tag Team Championship twice (with Jimmy Jacobs) and won the 2009 Survival of the Fittest tournament.
-He also wrestled for various independent promotions including Full Impact Pro, where he was a one-time FIP World Heavyweight Champion, as well as Pro Wrestling Guerrilla, where he was a one-time PWG World Tag Team Champion (also with Jimmy Jacobs).
+Prior to signing with WWE, he wrestled under the ring name Tyler Black for Ring of Honor (ROH), holding the ROH World Championship once and the ROH World Tag Team Championship twice.
+He also wrestled for various independent promotions including Full Impact Pro, where he was a one-time FIP World Heavyweight Champion, as well as Pro Wrestling Guerrilla, where he was a one-time PWG World Tag Team Champion.

-Lopez signed with WWE in 2010 and was sent to its then-developmental territory Florida Championship Wrestling (FCW), where he was renamed Seth Rollins and became the inaugural FCW Grand Slam Champion.
+Lopez signed with WWE in 2010 and was sent to its then-developmental territory, Florida Championship Wrestling (FCW), where he was renamed Seth Rollins and became the inaugural FCW Grand Slam Champion.
 After WWE rebranded its developmental brand from FCW to NXT, he became the inaugural NXT Champion.
-In November 2012, he debuted on the main roster as a member of the widely popular stable known as The Shield, alongside Dean Ambrose and Roman Reigns.
-He won his first main roster championship, the WWE Tag Team Championship, (Note: now known as the World Tag Team Championship.) with Roman Reigns in May 2013; he went on to hold the title six times with various partners.
+In November 2012, he debuted on the main roster as a member of the stable known as The Shield, alongside Dean Ambrose and Roman Reigns.
+He won his first main roster championship, the WWE Tag Team Championship, (Note: Since April 2024 known as the World Tag Team Championship, it was called the WWE Tag Team Championship during his first reign and the WWE Raw Tag Team Championship in his subsequent five reigns.) with Reigns in May 2013; he has since held the title six times with various partners.
 After leaving The Shield in 2014, he joined The Authority, establishing his on-screen character as a leading villain.
-Since then, he has headlined numerous major pay-per-view and livestreaming events for WWE, including their flagship annual event, WrestleMania, three times (31, 40 – Night 1, and 41 – Night 1).

-Rollins is a six-time world champion in WWE, having won the WWE Championship (Note: Called the WWE World Heavyweight Championship during one of his reigns.) twice, WWE Universal Championship twice, and World Heavyweight Championship twice, being the inaugural champion for the latter.
-He has also held the Intercontinental Championship and the United States Championship twice each, making him WWE's 29th Triple Crown Champion and 19th Grand Slam Champion, as well as the second wrestler to accomplish the latter twice under the revised 2015 format.
-Rollins also won the 2014 and 2025 Money in the Bank ladder match, the 2019 Royal Rumble match, and the 2025 WWE Crown Jewel Championship, and is a 10-time Slammy Award winner.
+Rollins is a six-time world champion in WWE, having won each of the WWE Championship, (Note: Since April 2024 known as the Undisputed WWE Championship, it was called the WWE World Heavyweight Championship during both of his reigns.)
+WWE Universal Championship, and World Heavyweight Championship (WHC) titles twice, being the inaugural WHC champion.
+He is also WWE's 29th Triple Crown Champion and 19th Grand Slam Champion, and won the 2014 and 2025 Money in the Bank ladder match, the 2019 Royal Rumble match, and is a 10-time Slammy Award winner.